georgegognadze/awesome-resources/README.md

 + <a href="http://twolivesleft.com/Codea/" target="_blank"> Codea </a> Codea for iPad lets you create games and simulations - or just about any visual idea you have.
 Turn your thoughts into interactive creations that make use of iPad features like Multi-Touch and the accelerometer. :moneybag:

 #### Make Things
-+ <a href="https://www.tinkercad.com/">Tinkercad </a>Tinkercad is an easy-to-use 3D CAD design tool.
++ <a href="https://www.tinkercad.com/"> Tinkercad </a>Tinkercad is an easy-to-use 3D CAD design tool.
 Quickly turn your idea into a CAD model for a 3D printer with Tinkercad. :free:
-+ <a href="http://www.openscad.org/">OpenSCAD</a> OpenSCAD is software for creating solid 3D CAD objects.
++ <a href="http://www.openscad.org/"> OpenSCAD </a> OpenSCAD is software for creating solid 3D CAD objects.
 It is free software and available for Linux/UNIX, MS Windows and Mac OS X. :free:

 #### Apps for phones and tablets